| Short Encyclopedia Britannica Article The sees of Utilitarianism are found in the history of thought long before Bentham.

 such as administration of programs is found wanting, then positive change is required.

 Plato gives us the first extensive example of this approach.
+Improving conditions

 of confinement and release is not an isolated issue, but ought to be part of an overall program to make society better.
+One way

 to view society is that like of nature, full of niches.
 A niche is an environmental